 Repeat hazards that made the list included inadequate reprocessing of endoscopes and surgical instruments (#4), robotic surgery complications due to insufficient training (#8), and, in at #2, data integrity issues such as incorrect or missing data in electronic health records and other health IT systems.
 For an overview of these hazards, see our posts on ECRI top 10 health technology hazards from 2013 and 2014.

-And here’s an overview of new hazards that made the cut, along with some of the report’s suggestions on how to prevent them. […]
+And here’s an overview of new hazards that made the cut, along with some of the report’s suggestions […]